There is much to tell.

-If we know one thing, it is that wine needs time.
-In our old natural cellar it can evolve and come into its own.
-The winding cave has been carved out of the loess by hand, is full of living history and filled with a unique scent.
+We know one thing for sure, good wine takes time.
+In our cellar it can evolve and come into its own.
+The winding cave has been carved out of the loess by hand two centuries ago, it is full of history and filled with a unique scent.
 Here we find stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
-Here our wines age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
-Some wines will rest here for a very long time.
-For several years.
-Like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.
+Our wines age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
+Some wines will rest here for years, like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.